Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Experiments

+In this subsection, we transmit only one waveform at a time to validate the sensing performance of the waveforms.
+The resulting waveforms are performed in the real scenario to detect both stationary and moving targets.
+Note that the experimental environment is dynamic for the moving target experiment.
+To detect the same car and compare the sensing performance of the waveforms, we transmit four waveforms sequentially with $128$ chirp pulses in each waveform.

-\subsection{Stationary Target Experiment}
+\subsubsection{Stationary Target Experiment}

 For the stationary target experiment, we look at the chimney located at $1185$ m away from the radar, as shown in Figure~\ref{fig:15}.
-We conduct two measurements with different number of chips as $N_c=64$ and $N_c=1024$ for the PC-FMCW.
 The range profiles of the four different waveforms are demonstrated in Figure~\ref{fig:16}.
-At the chimney location, the noise-clutter level of the range profile is around $\sim140$ dB for the FMCW, and it provides 60 dB dynamic range after applying Chebyshev windowing.
-Between the three PC-FMCW cases with $N_c=64$, the GMSK provides the best and closest performance to the FMCW by providing $\sim60$ dB dynamic range while the BPSK and Gaussian have increased sidelobe levels.
-The sensing performance of all three PC-FMCW degrades and only provide $\sim40$ dB dynamic range as we increase the $N_c=1024$.
-This can be explained by the time-varying amplitude of the transmitted waveform leading to high PAPR as the number of chips per chirp increases, and the high power amplifier (HPA) of the radar operates in saturation mode for chosen system parameters.
-As a consequence, the HPA clips and distorts the transmitted signal.
-Such effect can be lowered by systems in which the HPA operating mode is well controlled.
-In addition, we demonstrate the range profile of the GMSK PC-FMCW by using Matched Filter receiving strategy and compared it with the response of the proposed transceiver structure in Figure~\ref{fig:17}.
-It can be seen that the proposed transceiver structure gives a very similar result with the matched filter response for the GMSK PC-FMCW.
-Similar behaviour is seen for other investigated waveforms but not presented here due to the lack of space.
+At the chimney location, the noise-clutter level of the range profile is around $\sim-60$ dB for FMCW, and it provide $\sim60$ dB dynamic range after applying Chebyshev windowing.
+It can be seen that BPSK and Gaussian have increased sidelobes and provides $\sim30$ dB and $\sim40$ dB dynamic ranges, respectively.
+This is due to the fact that BPSK and Gaussian have substantial broadening in the beat frequency and the coded beat signals have a wide spectrum.
+As a result, the sensing performance of BPSK and Gaussian suffers from limited ADC sampling.
+On the other hand, widening of the coded beat signal spectrum is reduced by using GMSK as explained in Section~\ref{sec:TypeOfPhases}.
+Thus, GMSK is expected to provide better sensing performance while the code bandwidth becomes comparable to ADC sampling.
+We observe this behaviour as GMSK provides the best and closest performance to FMCW by providing $\sim60$ dB dynamic range in the vicinity of the chimney.
+In addition, we demonstrate the range profile of GMSK PC-FMCW by using Matched Filter receiving strategy and compared it with the response of the proposed transceiver structure in Figure~\ref{fig:17}.
+It can be seen that the proposed transceiver structure gives a very similar result to the matched filter response for GMSK PC-FMCW.

-\subsection{Moving Target Experiment}
+\subsubsection{Moving Target Experiment}